wwwMADwww/VgaOscilloscopeDrawing/README.md

 ![screenshot](/images/screenshot.png?raw=true "screenshot")

-This application can be used to draw raster images on analog oscilloscope through VGA port of your PC.
+This application can be used to draw raster images on oscilloscope through VGA port of your PC.

 Features:
  - Vertical and horizontal scanning signals generator